 Unfortunately, most people go into the account opening process without the right information.
 As a result, they not only end up approaching the wrong banks, but also go in without understanding the bank’s customer preferences, internal procedures, and account opening quirks – which often leads to failure.

 In some instances, your only mistake might be approaching the wrong branch, the wrong banker, or saying the wrong thing.
 In instances like this, you’ll end up with an expensive whirlwind trip and no bank account to show for it.

 Often, bankers can’t tell you if you will get approved or rejected for a bank account until after you actually apply and submit all of your paperwork.
-But there are exceptions and if you know where to look and how to ask, some banks will tell you before you travel halfway around the world.
+But, there are exceptions and if you know where to look and how to ask, some banks will tell you before you travel halfway around the world.